tcolar/cloud_computing/concepts_part2/week3_stream_processing.md

 Bolts can be filters, joins, transform etc ....

+Grouping strategies can be used:
+- shuffled -> Distributed evenly (round robin)
+- fields -> roup by a subset of fields (ie: tweets starting with a-m)
-Grouping strategies can be used: shuffled, fields, all (all bolts get all tuples)
+- all (all bolts get all tuples)

 Cluster:
 - Master node - Runs the Nimbus daemon :  distribute code, assign tasks, monitors